 “Did you play in your high school jazz band and wish you could stay involved in music here at McMaster?
 Are you interested in learning something about jazz improvisation?

-Develop your skills in ensemble playing, sight reading, and jazz improvisation in a friendly and supportive environment – BIG FUN every Wednesday night!
+Develop your skills in ensemble playing, sight reading, remote recording and jazz improvisation in a friendly and supportive environment – BIG FUN every Wednesday night!

 McMaster Percussion Ensemble (1-4GP3)